-Festival season is back.
-It sometimes creates a somewhat uncomfortable situation for both organizers and festival goers, after two years of the pandemic.
+Festival season is back!
+But, after two years of the pandemic, it can be uncomfortable for both organizers and festival goers.
 In contrast, it is a very interesting period for researchers focused on the science behind the dynamics and behaviour of crowds.
-Canada’s La Presse recently published an article in which various experts discuss their expectations for this period.
+Canada’s La Presse recently published an article in which various experts discuss their expectations for this post-pandemic period.

 Professor Dennis Bartolo of the École Normale Supérieure in Lyon has a background in physics.
-He draws the parallel between a crowd and liquids: all liquids follow the same laws and in a way you see that with crowds too.
+He draws the parallel between a crowd and liquids: all liquids follow the same laws, and you see this in crowds too.
 “Without knowing the interaction between individuals in a crowd exactly, you can still predict the dynamics of the crowd with a few measurements.”

 The movements of crowds can be predicted in conjunction with the levels of density.
 This mainly concerns the densities at which they will cause discomfort or even a risk of accidents.
 The density, the number of people per square meter, is an important measure.
 Too high a density can create a crowd crush, which must be avoided at all times.